slayAlphalu/Music-Searching-Web-Application/README.md

 # Music-Searching-Web-Application
 Using google cloud as engine.
-Combine the power of flask and python to build a virtual searching engine.
+Combine the power of flask and python to build a music virtual searching engine.

 # Overview of Project 1